OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 key values of two nodes in the heap *only* if one is a descendant of the other.

-Min-heaps and max-heaps both have their uses.
+Min heaps and max heaps both have their uses.
-For example, the Heapsort uses the max-heap, while the Replacement Selection algorithm used for external sorting uses a min-heap.
+For example, the Heapsort uses the max heap, while the Replacement Selection algorithm used for external sorting uses a min heap.
-The examples in the rest of this section will use a max-heap.
+The examples in the rest of this section will use a max heap.

 Be sure not to confuse the logical representation of a heap with its physical implementation by means of the array-based complete